alberto-dellera/alberto-dellera.github.io/_posts/2009-10-10-cbo-the-formula-for-the-density-column-statistic-densities-part-ii.md

  where value = 2.4;
 ```

 The literal value 2.4 is not contained in the table (and hence in the histogram), in order to make the CBO factor in "density" in its estimate of the expected cardinality - in fact, as it might be known, density is used when the literal is not popular (that is, not equal to 64 in our case), and it doesn't matter whether the literal is not contained in the histogram, or contained as an unpopular value (1 and 16 in our case), or even contained in the table or not.
 All it takes is its being not popular.

 Side note: I'm assuming the literal is inside the closed min-max interval (1-64 in this case); when outside, it depends on the version.

 When the literal is not popular, the formula used for the expected cardinality calculation is equal to
 ```
-E[card] = density * num_rows;
+E[card] = density * num_rows
 ```
 That is easy to verify from the test case logs; in 9i we can see that density = 0.115789474 and num\_rows=95, hence 0.115789474 \* 95 = 11.000000000 which is exactly equal to the CBO estimate for our statement.

-The formula used by dbms\_stats to compute "density" was published in Jonathan Lewis' book [Cost Based Oracle](http://www.jlcomp.demon.co.uk/cbo_book/ind_book.html) (page 172) and Wolfgang Breitling's presentation [Histograms - Myths and Facts](http://www.centrexcc.com/).
+The formula used by dbms\_stats to compute "density" was published in Jonathan Lewis' book [Cost Based Oracle](https://www.goodreads.com/book/show/185466.Cost_Based_Oracle_Fundamentals) (page 172) and Wolfgang Breitling's presentation [Histograms - Myths and Facts](http://www.centrexcc.com/).
 The key fact is that the formula takes as input the rows of what I've nicknamed the not-popular subtable (NPS), that is, the original table without the rows whose values are popular values (in this case, 64 is the only popular value).
 Letting num\_rows\_nps the number of rows of the NPS (for our example, num\_rows\_nps=1+2+4+8+16=31), we have:
 ```
  density = (1 / num_rows) *
            sum (count (value) ^ 2) / num_rows_nps